 There are two types of quality control plans:

-- The quality control plan to include in a contract with a Chinese supplier
+- The product quality control plan to include in a contract with a Chinese supplier

-- The quality control plan that decomposes production in each process step (often called control plan)
+- The process control plan that decomposes production in each process step (often called control plan)

-1. The quality control plan to include in a contract with a Chinese supplier
+1. The product quality control plan to include in a contract with a Chinese supplier

-Defining a basic quality control plan with every new supplier is one of those things that take 5min but that can save lots of time and money.
+Defining a basic quality control plan with every new supplier is one of those things that take little time but that can save lots of time and money.
 It can be standardized and sent to every supplier with only minor adaptations.
-Buyers are advised to talk about it with a manager and get it signed/chopped.
+Buyers are advised to talk about it with a manager working for the supplier company, and to get it signed/chopped.

 So, what to include in a quality control plan?

 Of course, it depends on each buyer’s needs.
 I wrote a short (and fictitious) plan below, for inspiration (A is the buyer and B is the supplier).